-The electromagnetic waves spectrum stimulates the different types of cone cells from the three types S, L and M to a different degree.
-The red light stimulates the L cone cells more than the M cone cells.
-The blue light stimulates the S cone cells in the strongest way.
+The electromagnetic wave spectrum stimulates the different types of cone cells from the three types S, L and M to a different degree.
+Thus, the red light stimulates the L cone cells more than the

+M cone cells.
+On the contrary, the blue light stimulates the S cone cells in the strongest way.
 The yellow-green light provides a strong stimulation to the L and M cone cells, and a weaker stimulation to the S cone cells.
-The brain then combines the information from all types of cone cells for different wavelengths and analyzes them as different colors.
+The brain then combines the information from all types of cone cells for different wavelengths and analyzes them as different colours.